Navigating Snowplow Parenting: The Dangers of Overprotective Parenting and Its Impact

 A snowplow parent is often motivated by a desire to ensure their child's success and happiness at any cost.
 They set high standards for their child and are afraid of them having to face disappointment or failure.

-This type of parent may have encountered difficulties in their own life and want to protect their child from similar challenges.
+This type of parent may have encountered difficulties in their own life and so they want to protect their child from similar challenges.

-They believe that by removing obstacles and smoothing the way forward they can give their child the chances for a better future.
+They believe that by removing obstacles and smoothing the way forward they can give their child the chance for a better future.

 However this approach could unintentionally interfere with the development of the child's problem solving abilities and independence, potentially resulting in lasting effects.